Round brackets ( ) may be used to group terms. later in the same expression using a 'backreference'.

 129, \n, Back-reference to capture group number "n".
 130, \b, Matches word boundaries when outside brackets.
 Matches backspace (0x08) when inside brackets

-The next token is /. *?bold<.
+The next token is /. *? once again matches >bold<.
 Though both successfully match cab, the first regex will put cab into the first backreference, while the second regex will only store b.
 Uses the same rules as the sed utility in POSIX to replace matches.
 The star is still lazy, so the engine again takes note of the available backtracking position and advances to < and I. Did this website A regular expression (shortened as regex or regexp; also referred to as rational expression) is a sequence of characters that specifies a search pattern.Usually such patterns are used by string-searching algorithms for "find" or "find and replace" operations on strings, or for input validation.
 However, there is one situation where the optimization cannot be used.
 When .* is inside capturing parentheses that are the subject of a backreference elsewhere in the pattern, a match at the start may fail where a later one succeeds.

-no: no: no: no: no: no: no: no Use Parentheses for Grouping and Capturing By placing part of a regular expression inside round brackets or parentheses, you can group that part of the regular expression together.
+Use Parentheses for Grouping and Capturing By placing part of a regular expression inside round brackets or parentheses, you can group that part of the regular expression together.
 This allows you to apply a quantifier to the entire group or to restrict alternation to part of the regex.
 Only parentheses can be used for grouping.
 A backreference refers to the most recent definition of a group (the definition most immediately to the left, when matching left to right).
 When a group makes multiple captures, a backreference refers to the most recent capture.

 Valand gothenburg